lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/contact/needhelp.rst

-.. admonition:: Do you think I can help you with your project?
+.. admonition:: Need assistance with your LAMMPS project?
     :class: patreon

     See the :ref:`contact-label` page.